-The Bythams area falls within the Witham on the Hill Neighbourhood Policing area of the Stamford Area within the South Division of Lincolnshire Police.
+The Bythams area falls within the Stamford Town and Rural Neighbourhood Policing Team (formerly Witham on the Hill Neighbourhood Policing Team) within the South Division of Lincolnshire Police.

 You can meet the Team at the Mobile Post Office Van in Castle Bytham on Tuesdays and Fridays each week between 15.30 and 17.00.

-Contact details for Witham on the Hill officers are as follows …
+Contact details for the Team are as follows …

 N E W S

 101 – The new Police Non-Emergency Number (edited from Glenside December 2011 : 06/12/11 : MG)